3.11 Information requested under article 34 of the Royal Decree of 14 November 2007

 - EIB co-development agreement in the amount of € 75 million entered with the EIB and of which the change of control clause has been approved by the General Meeting of 24 April 2014 and whereby such agreement can be terminated by the EIB in the event of a change of control of UCB SA/NV and UCB SA/NV may be bound to pay a termination payment corresponding, depending on the circumstances, to all, part of or an increased amount (capped at up to 110%) of the funding received from the EIB.

 - The UCB stock awards and performance share plans by which UCB shares are granted annually by UCB to certain employees according to grade and performance criteria, vest according to the rules of both plans after three years, upon condition that its beneficiary remains in continuous employment with the UCB group.
 They also vest upon change of control or merger.
-On 31 December 2018, the following number of stock awards and performance shares are outstanding:
+The General Meeting of 25 April 2019 has approved this change of control clause in all existing and future UCB LTI plans.
+On 31 December 2019, the following number of stock awards and performance shares are outstanding:

 3.11.10 Agreements between UCB and its Board members or employees providing for compensation if the Board members resign or are made redundant without valid reason or if the employment of the employees ceases because of a takeover bid

-- In addition to the Executive Committee members identified in section 3.7.3, at the end of 2018 only one employee in the U.S. and one outside the U.S. benefited from a change of control clause that guarantees their termination compensation if the employment of the employee ceases because of a public takeover bid.
+In addition to the Executive Committee members identified in section 3.7.3, at the end of 2019 only one employee outside the U.S. benefited from a change of control clause that guarantees their termination compensation if their employment is terminated following a public takeover bid.